rohanmr/RGB-Loading-Effect/README.md

 # RGB-Loading-Effect

-Download the Code and Open in VS Code.
+Download the Code and Open it in VS Code.

 Run on Live-Server.